aaronpowell/aaronpowell.github.io/src/content/posts/2019-03-20-intro-to-azure-container-instances.md

 az container create --resource-group aci-from-scratch-01 --name aci-from-scratch-01-demo --image microsoft/aci-helloworld --dns-name-label aci-from-scratch-01-demo --ports 80
 ```

-_I've made the assumption you already created a Resource Group called `aci-from-scratch-01`, which the git repository covers._
+_I've made the assumption you already created a Resource Group called `aci-from-scratch-01`, which the git repository covers.
+Also remember that the names of the resources we're creating will need to be globally unique, so what I'm using in the demo you might want to change yourself to avoid collisions._

-This command, `az container create` is used to create the ACI resource in the resource group you specify.
+This command, `az container create`, is used to create the ACI resource in the resource group you specify.
 We've given it the name `aci-from-scratch-01-demo`, which is what will appear in the portal, and told it that we'll use an image from the public Docker image repository, `microsoft/aci-helloworld` (the code for the image is [here](https://github.com/Azure-Samples/aci-helloworld)).

 Because this image contains a web server we need to make sure that it's publicly available, to do that we need to give it a DNS name using `--dns-name-label` and bind the port(s) that the container will require.
 Since this is a web server we're binding port 80.